Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL mass fraction compared with cluster properties

 \section{ICL mass fraction compared with cluster properties}

-In this section, we discuss the mass fraction that the ICL makes up of the host cluster and how it varies with properties such as cluster mass, concentration and relaxation.

-Fig.~\ref{fig:ICLmassfrac} plots the stellar mass fraction that the ICL makes up of clusters and groups against the total M\textsubscript{200} mass of the cluster.
+In this section, we discuss the mass fraction that the ICL makes up of the host cluster and how it varies with properties such as cluster mass, concentration, and relaxation.
+Figure~\ref{fig:ICLmassfrac} plots the stellar mass fraction that the ICL makes up of clusters and groups against the total {stellar \mbox{$M^{*}_{200}$}} mass of the cluster.
 The relative fraction the ICL makes up of the stellar mass increases with mass.
 However, there is a lot of scatter in the relationship.
 Generally, the ICL makes up between 5 and 25 per cent of a cluster's stellar mass.
-The large variation in ICL fraction at a given mass, consistent with that found in the literature \citep[e.g.][]{Contini_2021a}, is evidence of how the contribution of this component depends on both the physical mechanisms driving ICL fraction and halo properties linked to assembly history.
+The broad variation in ICL fraction at a given mass, consistent with that found in the literature \citep[e.g.][]{Contini_2021a}, is evidence of how the contribution of this component depends on both the physical mechanisms driving ICL fraction and halo properties linked to the assembly history.

-Our results agree with results found in other studies, both theoretical (e.g. approx 9 - 14 per cent: \citealt{Ahvazi2024}) and observational (e.g. approx 7 - 15 per cent: \citealt{Mihos2017}).
-Other studies report much higher fractions. \citet{Pillepich2018b} uses fixed stellar apertures in IllustrisTNG and finds ICL fractions of $\geq$ 30 per cent, while \citet{Furnell_2021} finds 20 - 40 per cent in observations of clusters.
-ICL fractions in the literature can vary strongly, ranging from 5 to 50 per cent \citep{Contini_2021a}; see also \citet{Tang2018} and \citet{Kluge2021}) and are heavily dependent on how the ICL is selected \citep{Brough2023}.
-In particular, there is a great deal of variation depending on how the border between the ICL and the BCG is drawn and whether studies characterise the transition region.
+Our results agree with results found in other studies, both theoretical and observational.
+In the simulations \mbox{\citet{Ahvazi2024}} found ICL fractions of approx 9 - 14 per cent in TNG50, with the ICL selection within a radial range of \mbox{$0.15 r_{200} < r < r_{200}$} from the host galaxy. \mbox{\citet{Pillepich2018b}} used fixed stellar apertures in IllustrisTNG and found ICL fractions of \mbox{$\geq$ 30} per cent. \mbox{\citet{Contreras_Santos_2024}} characterised ICL fractions in the Three Hundred Project with a 50 kpc aperture and found ICL mass fractions of 30–50 per cent within \mbox{$r_{500}$}.
+Observationally. \mbox{\citet{Mihos2017}} found an ICL fraction of between 7 and 15 per cent for the Virgo cluster, while \mbox{\citet{Furnell_2021}} found 20-40 per cent in observations of clusters, using a {brighter} surface brightness B-band cut of \mbox{25 mag/arcsec\textsuperscript{-2}}. \mbox{\citet{Jim_nez_Teja_2018}} found ICL fractions of 2-23 per cent in 11 observed clusters, varying depending on cluster dynamical state, {using three optical filters (F435W, F606W, and F814W)}.
+In general, ICL fractions in the literature can vary strongly, ranging from 5 to 50 per cent (\citealt{Contini_2021a}; see also \citealt{Tang2018} and \citealt{Kluge2021}) and are heavily dependent on how the ICL is selected \citep{Brough2023}.
+In particular, there is a great deal of variation, depending on how the border between the ICL and the BCG is drawn and whether studies characterise the transition region \mbox{\citep{Kluge2021, Contini_2022, Brough2023}}.
 When we compare our results to those of other studies, we consider how their ICL definition may result in differing results.